Honours (Prevention of Abuses) Act 1925

-The Honours (Prevention of Abuses) Act 1925 is an Act of the Parliament of the United Kingdom, that makes the sale of peerages or any other honours illegal.
+The Honours (Prevention of Abuses) Act 1925 (15 & 16 Geo.
+5. c.
+72) is an act of the Parliament of the United Kingdom, that makes the sale of peerages or any other honours illegal.
 The act was passed by the Parliament in the wake of David Lloyd George's 1922 cash-for-honours scandal.
 In 2006 a number of people connected to the Labour Party government of Tony Blair were interviewed voluntarily at Downing Street in connection with alleged offences under the 1925 Act.

 Lloyd George honours scandal

 The act was brought in after the Liberal Party government of David Lloyd George was severely embarrassed peddling honours for party funds.
 The practice was legal and dated back several decades partly for new money to discreetly acquire titles; Lloyd George made the practice more systematic and more brazen, charging £10,000 for a knighthood, £30,000 for baronetcy, and £50,000 upwards for a peerage.
 The practice came to a halt with the notorious 1922 Birthday Honours List, which contained the names of Sir Joseph Robinson, a South African gold and diamond magnate who had been convicted of fraud and fined half a million pounds a few months earlier; Sir William Vestey, a multi-millionaire meat importer notorious for his tax evasion; Samuel Waring, who had been accused of war profiteering; and Archibald Williamson, whose oil firm had allegedly traded with the enemy during the war.

 Prime Minister Lloyd George in mid-1922 was fast losing his political support, and his sales were denounced in the House of Lords as an abuse of the Prime Minister's powers of patronage.

 Only one person has ever been convicted under the Act – Maundy Gregory, Lloyd George's "honours broker", in 1933 – whose same behaviour in 1918 was the main cause of the Act in the first place.
 Gregory's 1933 conviction was secured over his attempts to broker the selling of Vatican knighthoods in the UK.
 To this date, the Act has never been successfully used to convict anyone involved in the sale of UK honours.